 Walls dissolved Southern Newspapers, Inc., of Tennessee in 1967 and began operating as Carmage Walls DBA Walls Investment Company.
 He transferred and/or gave all newspaper interests to family members, except for control of Galveston (Texas) Newspapers, Inc. and Texas City (Texas) Newspapers, Inc.

 Mr. Walls died Sunday, Nov.
 22, 1998, at his home in Houston, Texas.
-He is survived by his wife, Martha Ann Walls.
-She and her daughter, Lissa Walls Vahldiek, own Southern Newspapers, Inc. C. Lee Walls, Sr., another son, is the owner of another group of newspapers.
+He was survived by his wife, Martha Ann Walls, who died on Dec.
+2, 2014.
+His daughter, Lissa Walls, owns Southern Newspapers, Inc.